 - The Non-negotiables cover Literacy skills, numeracy, ICT and skills to empower learning.

-- School has a published maths scheme which acts as starting point.
+- School follows White Rose Maths.
 Teachers use this as a guide and use their professional judgement about the children to plan the sequence of learning.
-We also use ‘Big Maths’ across school as tool to develop the fundamental basic understanding in key mathematics concepts.

 - School has a handwriting scheme which teachers should plan weekly lessons.
 Spelling is taught through Jolly Phonics in Early Years and Phase Spelling in Key Stage 1 and Key Stage 2.